ecoiahq/content-ops-starter/content/pages/Business-Services.md

     title:
       type: TitleBlock
       text: Business Services
-      color: text-light
+      color: text-dark
       styles:
         self:
           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: left">Our business services are centred around key
+      <div style="text-align: left">Our business consultancy services are
-      areas including business plan development, brand and impact strategy, business development, grant writing, and CSR reporting.
-We work closely with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your social and environmental goals.
-With a strong foundation in strategic thinking and a focus on measurable results, we deliver tailored solutions that help your organisation succeed and grow in today’s competitive landscape.</div>
+      centred around crucial areas of business development and growth.
+From business plan development, to grant development support and CSR reporting, we work closely with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your goals. </div>

     actions: []
-    colors: bg-dark-fg-light
+    colors: bg-light-fg-dark
     styles:
       self:
         padding: